Thursday, October 13, 2022

 https://en.wikipedia.org/wiki/Vriend_v_Alberta

-Footnote 3: Time for the government to act on a declaration that First Past the Post is unconstitutional: One year to 18 months:
+Footnote 3: Time for the government to act on a declaration that First Past the Post is unconstitutional: Two years:

 Footnote 4: